Herzfeld-Lab/GEOCLASS-image/README.md

 python3 test.py Config/mlp_test_negri/mlp_test_negri.config --load_checkpoint Output/01-05-2020_23\:26/checkpoints/epoch_37
 ```

 But the argument for `--load_checkpoint` will be different for you.
+When complete, the test script generates labels based on the trained model checkpoint in the `Output/[your timestamp here]/labels` directory.
+The file generated from my command above was `Output/01-05-2020_23\:26/labels/labeled_epoch_37.npy`

 ## Vizualizing

 ## Notes